 Data on prosecutions and convictions from the MoJ are grouped into 42 local areas across England and Wales.
-For Crown Court data (conviction numbers), the area relates to the police force area where the crime was recorded; however, for magistrates' courts data (prosecution numbers) the area refers to the police force area is situated.
+For Crown Court data (conviction numbers), the area relates to the police force area where the crime was recorded; however, for magistrates' courts data (prosecution numbers) the area refers to the police force area in which the Local Justice Area is situated.
 Some cases that are initially recorded as a crime by one police force may be heard in a court that geographically corresponds to another force area, and MoJ conviction and prosecution numbers will be recorded as such - the volumes in this section should be viewed with this in mind.